LaurenzV/krilla/README.md

 ## Features
 krilla supports a good amount of features you would expect from a graphics library, including:

-- Support for filling and stroking arbitrary paths.
+- Filling and stroking arbitrary paths.
 - Affine transformations.
 - Alpha and luminosity masks.
 - Clip paths.
+- Blend modes and layer isolation.
-- A high-level text API for drawing simple strings.
+- A high-level text API for rendering strings.
-- A low-level API text API for drawing sequences of glyphs.
+- A low-level text API for drawing sequences of positioned glyphs.
-- Excellent OpenType font support, supporting all major font types, including color fonts. krilla also has great subsetting support for both, CFF-flavored and TTF-flavored fonts.
+- Excellent OpenType font support, supporting all major font types, including color fonts.
+- Great subsetting for both, CFF-flavored and TTF-flavored fonts, ensuring small file sizes.
 - Linear, radial and sweep gradients as well as patterns.
 - Embedding bitmap and SVG images.
-- PDF features like outlines, page labels and links.
+- A small number of PDF features like creating outlines, setting page labels and inserting links.
+  More features will be added in future updates.

 ## Non-goals
 The PDF specification is huge and supports tons of features with a lot of customization, including